 Symposium participation – Each cube will be represented at the MCubed 2.0 Symposium, which is scheduled for Wednesday, November 1, 2017.
 Participation in the November 1st symposium is the single required deliverable from the MCubed funding.
 At least one member of the cube team should be present throughout the day's events.
 Cube teams will showcase their work through either a poster presentation or featured TED-like talk presentation.

 MCubed website for cubing – To receive funds, one participant must enter the project information (title of project, description, etc.) into the MCubed website, and this investigator is the owner of the project.
 The owner then invites two other participants to join the project and form a cube.
 Following cube formation, withdrawals from contributing accounts will occur rapidly, and a project chartfield with a shortcode will be quickly available and managed in the owner’s unit.
 Participants can post as many projects as they want, but they can only add their token to one project.

-Funding period –The $60K or ($15K for a mini-cube) must be spent by December 31, 2017.
+Funding period – For cubes formed between Fall 2015 through December 31, 2016, the $60K (or $15K for a mini-cube) must be spent by December 31, 2017.
+Cubes formed between January 1, 2017, through March 31, 2017, must spend their funds by March 31, 2018.
 Any overdraft will be divided equally among the three collaborators' overdraft shortcodes.
 Any remaining funds will be proportionately returned to the Provost's Office, units, and financially contributing PIs.

 Other things –Investigators who violate any of the requirements or principles of the program may have their funding revoked.